benc-uk/kube-workshop/readme.md

 - [🚀 Deploying The Backend](04-deployment/readme.md) - Laying down the first two components and introduction to Deployments and Pods.
 - [🌐 Basic Networking](05-network-basics/readme.md) - Introducing Services to provide network access.
 - [💻 Adding The Frontend](06-frontend/readme.md) - Deploying the frontend to the app and wiring it up.
-- [✨ Improving The Deployment](07-improvements/readme.md) - Adding resource limits, probes and secrets.
+- [✨ Improving The Deployment](07-improvements/readme.md) - Recomended practices; resource limits, probes and secrets.
-- [🌎 Helm & Ingress](08-helm-ingress/readme.md) - Finalizing the application using ingress.
+- [🌎 Helm & Ingress](08-helm-ingress/readme.md) - Finalizing the application architecture using ingress.

 If you get stuck, the [GitHub repo for this workshop](https://github.com/benc-uk/kube-workshop) contains example and working files for most of the sections